huaqianlee/blog-file/_posts/Git/Some-knowledge-about-git.md

-git help --web cmd  # View cmd's help by web git tag [-d] <tagname> [<commit>] # Create [delete] a tag reference in refs/tags/. git commit -am # git add + git commit -m, not suggested. git reflog # record when the tips of branches and other references were updated in the local repository
+git help --web cmd  # View cmd's help by web git tag [-d] <tagname> [<commit>] # Create [delete] a tag reference in refs/tags/. git commit -am # git add + git commit -m, not suggested. git reflog # check history version, record when the tips of branches and other references were updated in the local repository.

 git show # Shows one or more objects (blobs, trees, tags and commits). git blame # Show what revision and author last modified each line of a file.